Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Barking at nothing may be a frustrating and odd problem for some dog owners.
-However, truth is, most likely your dog is not going crazy nor is he seeing paranormal activities you are incapable of witnessing.
-If Rover is barking and you get up to check what all the big deal is about, only to find nothing, in reality there may be something our ears are simply unable to capture.
+However, the truth is, it's most likely that your dog is not going crazy, nor are they seeing paranormal activities you are incapable of witnessing.
+If Rover is barking, and you get up to check what all the big deal is about, only to find nothing, there may be something our ears are simply unable to capture.

 What May Be Causing Unexplained Barking?

-So what is causing Rover to bark at repeatedly when there is nothing there?
-It is hard to say, if only we had the powerful ears and noses and the mind of a dog!
-We can however makes some assumptions at times.
+So, what is causing Rover to bark repeatedly when there is nothing there?
+It is hard to say—if only we had the powerful ears and noses and the mind of a dog!
+We can, however, make some assumptions at times.
 The following are some common causes for otherwise unexplained barking in dogs.

-One of my client's German Shepherd's was having odd barking spells in the evening.
+- Wild Critters: One of my client's German Shepherds was having odd barking spells in the evening.
 He used to seem to go crazy.
-And the owner's question "What is it?" seemed to be making it much worse as the dog went into a frenzy pacing and whining as if trying to explain something.
+And the owner's question, "What is it?" seemed to be making it much worse as the dog went into a frenzy, pacing and whining as if trying to explain something.
 The mystery was solved months later when they discovered to have a family of mice living right under the front deck and parts of the basement.
-Their dog was right and now that the mice have been exterminated, the dog is much calmer in the evenings.
+Their dog was right, and now that the mice have been exterminated, the dog is much calmer in the evenings.

-You may not hear noises from a distance but your dog does.
+- Distant Noises: You may not hear noises from a distance, but your dog does.
 It could be your neighbors just parked their car a few homes away from you or that another dog is barking from a distance.
 There are many noises that we cannot hear while our dogs can.
 Often, barriers such as doors and walls make it difficult for us to detect distant noises while dogs can hear them with little problems.
-Dogs often are even able to detect the origin of a sound; for survival purposes it is important to determine the exact location of a rabbit so to have a meal for the day!
+Dogs often are even able to detect the origin of a sound; for survival purposes, it is important to determine the exact location of a rabbit so as to have a meal for the day!

-This is a totally different type of barking, but at times, dog owners believe the dog is barking for no reason.
+- Attention Barking: This is a totally different type of barking, but at times, dog owners believe the dog is barking for no reason.
 If your dog is looking at you and barking, chances are, he may be looking for attention.
 If your dog is an attention-seeking dog, he will love to see you notice him and make eye contact.
 If you talk to your dog or pet your dog too, you will further enforce this type of barking.
 Dogs that do not have much attention during the day may even appreciate negative attention.
-Scolding him is in his eyes may be much better than no attention at all!
+Scolding him, in his eyes, may be much better than no attention at all!

-If your dog detects exciting stimuli outside beyond the fence, your dog may engage in barrier frustration barking.
-Eager to get at what is at the other side of the fence, but unable to, barking is a way for the dog to manifest its dissatisfaction.
-The stimuli detected are not always detected by humans, the dog indeed may smell a female in heat or hear a dog barking a few feet away.
-This form of barking is "distance decreasing barking" in other words the dog wants the other stimuli to come closer and make contact but unable to do so, the dog gets frustrated.
-Territoriality, on the other hand, is distance-increasing barking, the dog wants to send the stimulus away.
-The stimulus in this case, is as well not always perceptible to humans.
+- Barrier Frustration Barking: If your dog detects exciting stimuli outside beyond the fence, your dog may engage in barrier frustration barking.
+Eager to get at what is on the other side of the fence but unable to, barking is a way for the dog to manifest its dissatisfaction.
+The stimuli detected are not always detected by humans; the dog indeed may smell a female in heat or hear a dog barking a few feet away.
+This form of barking is "distance decreasing barking"; in other words, the dog wants the other stimuli to come closer and make contact, but unable to do so, the dog gets frustrated.
+Territoriality, on the other hand, is distance-increasing barking; the dog wants to send the stimulus away.
+The stimulus, in this case, is as well not always perceptible to humans.

-It never hurts to have a veterinarian check a dog exhibiting unexplained barking.
-At times, pain may cause a dog to bark but there are also other explanations.
+- A Health Problem: It never hurts to have a veterinarian check a dog exhibiting unexplained barking.
+At times, pain may cause a dog to bark, but there are also other explanations.
 Senior dogs at times engage in aimless pacing and unexplained barking as they roam the house disoriented.
-This may be a sign of canine dementia which can be relieved with medications.
+This may be a sign of canine dementia, which can be relieved with medications.